Stereoelectroencephalography (SEEG) was originally developed by Jean Talairach and Bancaud.

-The efficacy and safety of SEEG has been proven.
-The main advantage is the possibility to study the epileptogenic neuronal network in its dynamic and 3-dimensional aspect, with optimal time and space correlation, with the clinical semiology of the patient's seizures 1).
+The main advantage is the possibility to study the epileptogenic neuronal network in its dynamic and 3-dimensional aspect, with optimal time and space correlation, with the clinical semiology of the patient's seizures 2).

 Among other general indications for invasive intracranial electroencephalography (EEG) monitoring, its advantages include access to deep cortical structures, its ability to localize the epileptogenic zone when subdural grid electrodes have failed to do so, and its utility in the context of possible multifocal seizure onsets with the need for bihemispheric explorations.